What is an In-State Pharmacy?

 - Notes on the patient’s allergies, idiosyncrasies, chronic diseases, frequently used over-the-counter medications.
 If none, this must also be shown on the profile.

-Additional Requirement for Nuclear Pharmacies
+Requirement for Nuclear Pharmacies

-Submit a copy of your approved Delaware Office of Radiation Control or Nuclear Regulatory Commission license.
+- A copy of your approved Delaware Office of Radiation Control or Nuclear Regulatory Commission license.

 In addition to meeting all the requirements above, the pharmacy must be inspected before opening.
 A pharmacy representative must notify the Board office when the pharmacy is ready for inspection.
 When the pharmacy passes the final inspection, the Board office will issue the license.